 Lobdell taught Psychology at Pierce College in Washington State for 40 years.
 During Lobdell’s career, he has taught tens of thousands of students and he wants students to succeed.
 After watching students cram for eight hours or more for a test without any improvement, Lobdell has developed a studying technique that helps the brain retain the information that you are studying in this video “Study Less, Study Smart”.

 Why would you be reading this article, if you could watch an interactive video lesson on YouTube?

-Here, I’ll be trying to give you 80-90% value packed in this article which might save your time to watch an hour-long video and get a preview of the basic principles discussed in the video in about 1/10th of the time.
+Here, I’m trying to give you 80-90% value packed in this article which might save your time to watch an hour-long video and get a preview of the basic principles discussed in the video in about 1/10th of the time.

 Tip 1: Break your studies into chunked sessions:

 Throughout the video, Prof. Lobdell explains the need to study in small sessions with numerous case studies of students he taught during his career.
 The reason is that the average student can only really pay attention for about 20-25 minutes.
 This goes across the board from lectures to reading books, to study.